davejbarnes/pyngctl/djargs.md

 #### Specifying parameters
 Parameters can be any form, such as '`-t`' or '`t`', but to provide a value they must be expressed as '`-t=value`' or '`t=value`'.
 More specifically '=' is the delimiter between a parameter and it's value. '`-t value`' etc is not valid.

 Acceptable parameters are defined as a Dictionary of Dictionaries, where the primary Dictionary's key is a parameter, and the secondary dictionary has keys specifying the parameter properties.
+It is **not** json.

 Example:
 ```python